Latex Mattress Firmness Guide: Choosing Your Comfort

 While most latex mattresses are known for their support and firmness, memory foam mattresses are an example of softer mattresses.
 Depending on the materials used, mattress firmness can vary as follows:

-Innerspring mattresses get their name from their pocketed coil support core, typically made from steel.
+Innerspring mattresses get their name from their coil support core, typically made from steel.
 The mattresses do not have thick comfort layers, and have denser firmness levels.

 Memory foam mattresses can have polyfoam, memory foam, or latex in them.
 Most memory foam mattresses are softer ones that cushion the body, and provide excellent pressure relief.